Introducing PAULIE: The City's New Permitting and Licensing Platform

 Meetings

-BZA agendas and meeting results may be found on the BZA Agendas & Results Webpage.
+BZA agendas and meeting results may be found below in the Board of Zoning Appeals Meetings & Documents section of this webpage.

 Zoning Code Requirements